monicagiraldochica/bash_tutorial/content9.md

 patterns.txt:C11137439
 ```

-To omit the file names in the grep option, use the flag -h:
+To omit the file names in the grep option, use the flag `-h`:

 ```bash
 $ grep -h C11137439 *